GoogleCloudPlatform/community/tutorials/cicd-cloud-run-github-actions/index.md

 ## Go code

 Begin with a simple Go program and test.
-Since the application's functionality doesn’t matter for this tutorial, this tutorial uses a simple example that returns a JSON response with "Hello, world".
+Because the application's functionality doesn’t matter for this tutorial, this tutorial uses a simple example that returns a JSON response with "Hello, world".

     package main